 Oteng Kuffour Amani Kwarteng II is the traditional ruler of Dote town, a suburb of Kumasi.
-The businessman, who is based in Duesseldorf, talks about his title, what it means, the responsibilities it entails for him, among other issues, in an exclusive interview with our correspondent Ousainou Bayo.
+The businessman, who is based in the western German city of Duesseldorf, talks about his title, how he came about it, the responsibilities it entails and he advises prospective African entrepreneurs in Germany, among other issues, in an exclusive interview with our correspondent Ousainou Bayo.

 Could you please tell us about your background?

 My name used to be Kenneth Kwarteng Hoffmann.
 Since I was crowned in 2012, my name has been Oteng Kuffour Amani Kwarteng II.
 I come from Dote town near Kumasi and I am the Otumfour Brepong.
 This means Senior Chief.
 There are different levels of chieftaincy in Ashanti culture; the highest, Otumfour, is responsible for the district, followed by the Manhene and then the Brepong.
 In the Ashanti tradition, we are the Kyidom Stool (children), whose role is to protect the king.
 In the olden days the Kyidom Stool was either in front of or behind the king during wars to protect him against the enemies.

 In the Ashanti culture, inheritance comes from the mother’s side.
 My mother is the eldest of the seven children of my grandmother.
 The tradition is that when a chief dies, the replacement is chosen from the senior daughter’s side.
 So, in 1983 when our chief passed away, the elders decided to choose a successor from the three children of my mother, even though my father had many children from other wives.
 I was selected but I turned down the position because I had an elder brother before me whom my mother also supported.